 This section seeks to clarify some potentially confusing issues to do with synchronization.
-Note that use of multiple Atlas units on a single host computer is not currently supported.
+See the Operating multiple units section for the current status of multiple unit operation.

 Sync sources, masters and slaves